-Some critiques of traditional socially responsible investing strategies are that they often do not consider the investment merits of a given company’s stock and that the excluded companies that were perhaps “sinful” in certain areas were providing positive, sustainable characteristics in other areas and yet are excluded anyway.
+Some critiques of traditional socially responsible investing strategies are that they often do not consider the investment merits of a given company’s stock and that they excluded companies that were perhaps “sinful” in certain areas, but were providing positive, sustainable characteristics in other areas.
 Limiting the sectors or industries that are included in a given investment portfolio can also hinder potential diversification and/or growth of capital opportunities.

-Sustainable, responsible and impact investing, on the other hand, offers what I believe to be a more dynamic approach to investing in this rapidly growing area.
-This type of investing involves more of a positive, proactive and comprehensive review of a company to provide for a more robust picture of the company’s operations and social, as well as economic, impact.
-Factors considered for this type of investing generally fall into the categories of environmental, social and governance (ESG).
+Sustainable, responsible, and impact investing, on the other hand, offers what I believe to be a more dynamic approach to investing in this rapidly growing area.
+This type of investing involves more of a positive, proactive, and comprehensive review of a company to provide for a more robust picture of the company’s operations and social and economic impact.
+Factors considered for this type of investing generally fall into the categories of environmental, social, and corporate governance (ESG).

 Picture Source: www.dealmarketblog.com

-– Environmental criteria looks at how a company performs as a steward of the natural environment
+• Environmental criteria look at how a company performs as a steward of the natural environment

-– Social criteria examines how a company manages relationships with its employees, suppliers, customers and the communities where they operate
+• Social criteria examine how a company manages relationships with its employees, suppliers, customers, and the communities where they operate

-Additionally, according to a Merrill Lynch article entitled, “Socially responsible investing: Aligning your principles with your investing goals”, managers representing 15% of the world’s investable assets committed to socially responsible investing in 2013 and managers/strategies representing more than $45 trillion in assets committed to investing through the United Nations Principles for Responsible Investment (UNPRI) in 2014.
+Additionally, according to an older Merrill Lynch article entitled, “Socially responsible investing: Aligning your principles with your investing goals,” managers representing 15% of the world’s investable assets committed to socially responsible investing in 2013 and managers/strategies representing more than $45 trillion in assets committed to investing through the United Nations Principles for Responsible Investment (UNPRI) in 2014.

 The UNPRI is at the core of the global sustainable and responsible investment movement.
-The Principles for Responsible Investment were developed by an international group of institutional investors reflecting the increasing relevance of environmental, social and corporate governance issues to investment practices.
-The process was convened by the United Nations Secretary-General.
+The Principles for Responsible Investment were developed by an international group of institutional investors reflecting the increasing relevance of environmental, social, and corporate governance issues to investment practices.
+The United Nations Secretary-General convened the process.
 These are the six stated principles: